On an Alaskan island, a mayor fights for fur seals - Up News Info

 Generations of his Unangan ancestors worked in harsh conditions in the sealing trade, run first by Russian explorers and then the U.S. government.
 The lingering sense of exploitation is evoked in a contemporary folk song called “Slaves of the Harvest”.

-Now, the National Marine Sanctuaries program, run by the National Oceanic and Atmospheric Administration (NOAA), aims to give local people more autonomy to manage designated waters – including powers to control fishing.
+Now, the National Marine Sanctuaries program, run by the National Oceanic and Atmospheric Administration (NOAA), aims to give local people more autonomy to manage designated waters – including a greater voice in fishing policies.

 With the Bering Sea considered one of the most lucrative and rigorously-monitored fisheries in the world, plied by vessels sailing 2,000 miles from Seattle to drag their nets off St. George, fishermen are wary.